 Professor of Philosophy

-The Ethics and Law of Omissions, a collection of papers I co-edited with Dana Kay Nelkin, will be published by Oxford University Press in the first half of 2017.
+The Ethics and Law of Omissions, a collection of papers I co-edited with Dana Kay Nelkin, will be published by Oxford University Press in the latter half of 2017.
 Contributors to the collection include: Lawrence Alexander, Randolph Clarke, Kimberly Kessler Ferzan, John Martin Fischer, Douglas Husak, Dana Kay Nelkin and Samuel Rickless, Carolina Sartorio, George Sher, Angela Smith, Matthew Talbert, Gideon Yaffe, and Michael Zimmerman.

 March 2016: I spent a wonderful two weeks at Trinity College, Dublin, working on George Berkeley's moral and political philosophy, and participating in the activities and programs at the Trinity Long Room Hub.
 I am very grateful to the faculty and staff at the Hub and the Trinity philosophy department for being such wonderful hosts.
 The product of my labors in Ireland, "The Nature, Grounds, and Limits of Berkeley's Argument for Passive Obedience", has been accepted for publication in Berkeley Studies.